We

 kicked out, Brent tells Kovack to

-stall while she sneaks into town to check
+stall while she sneaks into town and checks

 out Duncan's house.
 After she leaves,